 Spring, summer, and fall offer many exciting hiking opportunities to choose from.
 In spring Hakuba’s glaciers and greening valley provide spectacular sights.
 During the summer months, the mountain peaks offer a cool respite from Japan’s oppressive humidity and fall is a spectacle of autumn leaves not to be missed.

 Hakuba has a wide variety of hiking, ranging from easy walks to multi-day hikes.
 Trails can be found both on the valley floor and on the mountain peaks.
 Many of the higher trails start from the top of the resorts and are accessible via the ski lifts.

 Below is a shortlist of some of the many hikes Hakuba has to offer.
 Stay tuned and check back often as we will be making detailed articles with GPS routes for many of the hikes mentioned below.

 Looking to come hiking in Hakuba?
-Take a look at accommodations available here and be sure to check back for more detailed information about specific hikes.
+Take a look at accommodations available here and check back for more detailed information about specific hikes.
 Read our detailed article about how to Plan Your Hakuba Hike.